 I swore I’d never get this card (SPOILER ALERT: I did) because, like René and many other travelers, I was upset when IHG majorly devalued the previous card’s yearly anniversary free night at any IHG property worldwide.
 They’ve since capped the redemption to properties that are 40,000 points and less.

 So why did I get this card?
 The welcome bonus and second anniversary night.
-Receive 80,000 IHG points after you spend $2000 during the first three months of holding the card.
-Plus, a hotel room for $89 (the card’s annual fee) is still a good deal.
+A hotel room for $89 (the card’s annual fee) is still a good deal.
 (Note the anniversary night kicks in year two.
 But you can have some good with the 80,000 welcome bonus points until then)

 The card’s complimentary Platinum elite status has scored me a hospitality suite, some minor room upgrades, and plenty of early check-ins and check-outs.